 Representative examples of Fish victories for its clients in science/technology-intensive and expert-intensive commercial litigation:

 In re Fresenius GranuFlo/NaturaLyte DialysateProducts Liability Litigation.
 Fish successfully excluded the study that was key to the opposing experts’ opinions, won the bellwether trial and reached global settlement.
-In November 2011, Fresenius’ Chief Medical Officer wrote a memorandum which he distributed to medical directors at Fresenius clinics.
+Fresenius’ Chief Medical Officer wrote a memorandum which he distributed to medical directors at Fresenius clinics.
 In the memorandum, he alleged that a study he had commissioned demonstrated that Fresenius’ acid-concentrate products GranuFlo® and NaturaLyte®, which are used during dialysis, were causing patients’ serum bicarbonate levels to rise, which in turn was causing electrolyte imbalances leading to sudden cardiac arrest and death.
 Based on the memo, the FDA issued a Class I recall of the products, based on its belief that the products could result in serious injury or death.
-As a result of the recall, Fresenius, represented by Fish, were sued by over twelve thousand plaintiffs alleging that Fresenius’ GranuFlo® and NaturaLyte® dialysate products caused cardiac death in hemodialysis patients.
+As a result of the recall, Fresenius, represented by Fish, was sued by over twelve thousand plaintiffs alleging that Fresenius’ GranuFlo® and NaturaLyte® dialysate products caused cardiac death in hemodialysis patients.
 In a case involving over forty-five experts, the Fish team won a Daubert motion to exclude, as unreliable science, the faulty internal study linking Fresenius’ products to increased risk of cardiopulmonary arrest that kicked off the entire case.
 Then, with the assistance of a nationwide team of top experts gathered by Fish, our team broke down the science for the jury and walked them step-by-step through the plaintiffs’ faulty chain of causation, resulting in a defense verdict of no causation at the first and only bellwether trial and a favorable global settlement shortly thereafter.
 On the regulatory front, within a few months, the Fish team demonstrated to the FDA that the underlying science

 Heisler v.
 Maxtor Corporation,Northern District of California.Products liability/consumer laws litigation where Fish won summary judgment after excluding the opposing expert’s opinion.
 Four plaintiffs brought a class action alleging defects in computer hard drives.
 The defendant, represented by Fish, filed a motion for summary judgment and a motion to exclude the plaintiffs’ technical expert’s opinion as unreliable.
 The court granted both motions, ending the case.